 Take out a loan

-If you think you’re going to struggle to make the rent next month, or you can’t quite stretch to something you’ve been looking forward to for some time, then it might be time to take out a loan.
+If you think you’re going to struggle to make the rent next month, or you can’t quite stretch to something you’ve been looking forward to for some time, then it might be time to take out a loan from a company like Credible.
 There are various kinds of loan available, so there’s bound to be one that’s suitable for you.
 Unsecured loans, secured loans and peer-to-peer lending are all worth considering; unsecured loans are great for struggling families, while secured loans are a solid option for homeowners.
 You may think payday loans aren’t a good way to get money quick, but there are plenty of ways to trust a payday loan lender and come out intact.
 Know where you’re going and you can’t go wrong.

 Get some extra cash through trading